 The following error occurred due to renaming the home folder as discussed above.
 This error could also occur when you migrate your data and settings from a different device to another.
 Regardless of the root cause, uninstalling and reinstalling Dropbox will not help in resolving this issue.
 To fix this issue, kindly follow the steps below.

-Even when you remove the Dropbox folder as shown in the image below from your hard drive and reinstall Dropbox, the same error in the figure above will be displayed.
+Even when you remove the Dropbox folder as shown in the image below from your hard drive and reinstall Dropbox, this same “Couldn’t start Dropbox” error in the figure above will still come up.
 To resolve this issue, follow the steps below.
 You may need to alter the command below if the Dropbox folder is not in the default location.

-Solution: To uninstall and remove the Dropbox app from your system correctly, run the following commands.
-This will ensure the desktop app is uninstalled from your computer.
+To uninstall and remove the Dropbox app from your system correctly, run the following commands.
+This will surely uninstall the desktop app from your computer.

 rm -rf ~/.dropbox-dist rm -rf /var/lib/dropbox rm -rf ~/.dropbox*

 Download Dropbox App